1 Introduction

 In 2018, a mass rapid transit mode known as Bus Rapid Transit (BRT) began operation in Provo and Orem, branded as UVX.
 The buses come every 6 minutes during much of the day, and provides good mobility for transit passengers in central Provo and south Orem.

-Currently the largest distance between two stops on UVX occurs between the BYU South (by the Engineering Building) and BYU North (by the MTC) stations.
+Before 2025, the largest distance between two stops on UVX occurs between the BYU South (by the Engineering Building) and BYU North (by the MTC) stations.
 The system as originally designed included a stop near the Creamery on Ninth.
 Some residents of the Tree Streets neighborhood east of campus opposed the project on a number of grounds, citing its expense, the potential for high volumes of bus traffic, and the perceived risk to students at Wasatch Elementary.
 In an effort to temper some of this opposition, UTA removed the Creamery on Ninth station from the plan.
 This decision reduced access to the system for residents of Heritage Towers and others in the Tree Streets who might have valued the service.

+After Wasatch Elementary moved to a new location, UTA installed a new stop in front of the Music Building.
 What might you have done differently to please all of these stakeholders?

 Federal law since the 1960’s has specified that metropolitan regions create a transportation planning process that is